apache/nuttx/configs/stm32f769i-disco/README.txt

 This README discusses issues unique to NuttX configurations for the STMicro STM32F769I-DISCO development board featuring the STM32F769NIH6 MCU.
-The STM32F769NIH6  is a 216MHz Cortex-M7 operation with 2048K Flash memory and 512Kb SRAM.
+The STM32F769NIH6 is a 216MHz Cortex-M7 operating with 2048K Flash memory and 512Kb SRAM.
 The board features:

   - On-board ST-LINK/V2 for programming and debugging,